Listen to this article now

 6. Thrifting, sharing, renting fashion

-Ethical and fair trade are the most used terms relating to sustainable fashion.
+Ethical and fair trade are two of the most used terms to refer to sustainable fashion activities, players, and products.

 Ethical and fairtrade activities are relating to the welfare of people working in fashion: child labor, gender rights, safe working conditions, fair trade activities, and all other social justice aspects.

-Both terms look at ways to improve the working conditions of people involved in the fashion supply chain, wages, and seek to ensure fair trade practices.
+Nevertheless, both terms cover the socio-economic aspects of the fashion industry, seeking ways to improve the working conditions of people involved in the fashion supply chain, their wages, and ensure fair trade practices.

-These terms are used to describe environmental problems such as climate change, plastic pollution, waste, or reckless use of resources.
+Both terms are used in relation to environmental problems caused by the fashion industry such as plastic and waste pollution, reckless use of resources, and even climate change.

-Nowadays, most fashion brands use plastics and other non-biodegradable fibers that damage the environment at scale.
+Nowadays, most fashion brands use plastics and other non-biodegradable fibers, known to damage the environment at scale.

-Moreover, thanks to recent advancements in materials we see the replacement of plastics with biodegradable natural fibers and plant-based alternatives.
+Moreover, thanks to constant material advancements plastics are replaced with biodegradable natural fibers and leather with plant-based vegan leather alternatives.

 Vegan and cruelty-free fashion activities (and products) bring to light animal farming and exploitation for fashion.